sriharikuduva/ParkingLot/README.md

 ### System Requirements

-We will focus on the following set of requirements while designing the metadata.Library Management System:
+1) We will focus on the following set of requirements while designing the metadata.Library Management System:

-1) Any library member should be able to search books by their title, author, subject category as well by the publication date.

-2) Each book will have a unique identification number and other details including a rack number which will help to physically locate the book.

-3) There could be more than one copy of a book, and library members should be able to check-out and reserve any copy.
-We will call each copy of a book, a book item.

-4) The system should be able to retrieve information like who took a particular book or what are the books checked-out by a specific library member.

-5) There should be a maximum limit (5) on how many books a member can check-out.

-6) There should be a maximum limit (10) on how many days a member can keep a book.

-7) The system should be able to collect fines for books returned after the due date.

-8) Members should be able to reserve books that are not currently available.

-9) The system should be able to send notifications whenever the reserved books become available, as well as when the book is not returned within the due date.

-10) Each book and member card will have a unique barcode.
-The system will be able to read barcodes from books and members’ library cards.
+2) The parking lot should have multiple floors where customers can park their cars.

+3) The parking lot should have multiple entry and exit points.

+4) Customers can collect a parking ticket from the entry points and can pay the parking fee at the exit points on their way out.

+5) Customers can pay the tickets at the automated exit panel or to the parking attendant.

+6) Customers can pay via both cash and credit cards.

+7) Customers should also be able to pay the parking fee at the customer’s info portal on each floor.
+If the customer has paid at the info portal, they don’t have to pay at the exit.

+8) The system should not allow more vehicles than the maximum capacity of the parking lot.
+If the parking is full, the system should be able to show a message at the entrance panel and on the parking display board on the ground floor.

+9) Each parking floor will have many parking spots.
+The system should support multiple types of parking spots such as Compact, Large, Handicapped, Motorcycle, etc.

+10) The Parking lot should have some parking spots specified for electric cars.
+These spots should have an electric panel through which customers can pay and charge their vehicles.

+11) The system should support parking for different types of vehicles like car, truck, van, motorcycle, etc.

+12) Each parking floor should have a display board showing any free parking spot for each spot type.

+13) The system should support a per-hour parking fee model.
+For example, customers have to pay $4 for the first hour, $3.5 for the second and third hours, and $2.5 for all the remaining hours.

 ### Actors